 |19% (Much faster than average)|

 Manicurists and pedicurists clean, shape, and beautify fingernails and toenails.

-Manicurists and pedicurists must complete a state-approved cosmetology program.
-After they finish the program, they must pass a state exam for licensure, which all states except Connecticut require.
+Manicurists and pedicurists must complete a state-approved cosmetology or nail technician program and then pass a state exam for licensure, which all states except Connecticut require.

-The median hourly wage of manicurists and pedicurists was $9.45 in May 2010.
+The median hourly wage for manicurists and pedicurists was $13.40 in May 2020.

 Compare the job duties, education, job growth, and pay of manicurists and pedicurists with similar occupations.

 Learn more about manicurists and pedicurists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.